BlindexDAO/BlinDEX/documentation/running-tasks-with-multisig.md

 - Deploy Timelock contract
 - Transfer Timelock contract ownership to multisig
 - Transfer contracts' ownerships to Timelock
+- If you want to run tasks locally with a Timelock, consider changing `defaultRecorder()` function to always return `defaultTimelockRecorder()`

 Workflow:

 - Use RecordableContract, Recorder and TimelockStrategy classes to prepare transaction batch
+- [if running locally]:
+  - execute `npx hardhat --network mainnetFork dev:mine-block` task to bump the timelock
 - Queue transaction batch using Recorder
 - Approve transaction batch
   - With multisig (if running on production)